Asphalt & Pothole Repairs

 Asphalt Repair & Patching

 Patching is a common Asphalt Repair on areas of pavement with potholes.
 Potholes occur when water seeps into pavement through unsealed or improperly sealed cracks.
 When the water freezes, it expands and enlarges the crack.
 When the ice under the pavement melts, a void is left.
 Surrounding pavement falls into the void and forms a pothole.
 This is when Asphalt Repair & Patching can help!

 As asphalt pavement progresses through its life-cycle, its appearance diminishes over time.
 Hairline cracks spread and deepen within the asphalt.
 Without ongoing maintenance, water will enter through cracks and holes may form, undermining the substrate.
 The most effective form of asphalt repair is to remove and replace the deteriorated area.

 In more severe cases of asphalt failure, a long-term solution is to resurface the asphalt pavement (also referred to as overlay).
 If you notice grade depressions (standing water on the pavement) and/or large sections of alligatored areas (interconnecting cracks forming a series of blocks resembling an alligator’s skin), it is a good idea to have your pavement resurfaced.

-This unique method of asphalt repair blends hot-mix asphalt right in with the original asphalt and then compacts the area to create a seamless restoration.
-If you notice potholes, pavement heaving or uneven surfaces surrounding catch basins, or rough surfaces in drive lanes or parking stalls, it is a good idea to consider infrared repair.
+This unique method of Asphalt Repair blends hot-mix asphalt right in with the original asphalt and then compacts the area to create a seamless restoration.
+If you notice potholes, pavement heaving or uneven surfaces surrounding catch basins, or rough surfaces in drive lanes or parking stalls, it is a good idea to consider infrared asphalt repair.